Naveen219/Tribute-to-kalam/README.md

 # Triubute-to-Kalam
 Tribute Page freeCodeCamp Project

-This is the first  website I developed.
+This page is fully responsive.

 The website is a tribute to one of the renowned scientists A.P.J Abdul Kalam